matsunagalab/paper_mbar/README.md

 ## Acknowledgement

-We acknowledgement the authors of GENESIS tutorials https://www.r-ccs.riken.jp/labs/cbrt/tutorials2022/ .
+We thank the authors of GENESIS tutorials https://www.r-ccs.riken.jp/labs/cbrt/tutorials2022/ .
 Some of the input files are based on the tutorial files.

 ## License

-This repository is licensed under the under the terms of GNU General Public License v3.0.
+This repository is licensed under the under the terms of GNU General Public License v3.0 (except for the files taken from GENESIS tutorials).

 ## Contact